cronian-tech/saturn-observatory/README.md

 7. Finally, we plug the CID that we get from the previous step into `dataUrl` function of [`web/main.js`](web/main.js).
 We commit and push this change to the project's repo and the Saturn Observatory website gets published using GitHub pages.

-8. When we open the Saturn Observatory website, CSV data from step 6 is fetched using the [Saturn browser client](https://github.com/filecoin-saturn/browser-client) and then plotted using [PlotlyJS](https://plotly.com/javascript).
+8. When you open the Saturn Observatory website, CSV data from step 6 is fetched using the [Saturn browser client](https://github.com/filecoin-saturn/browser-client) and then plotted using [PlotlyJS](https://plotly.com/javascript).

 ## License